h2oai/tutorials/Driverless AI/disparate-impact-analysis-tutorial/disparate-impact-analysis-tutorial.md

 ## Next Steps

-Check out the next tutorial: [Analyzing a Criminal Risk Scorer with DAI MLI](), where you will learn more about:
+Check out the next tutorial: [Analyzing a Criminal Risk Scorer with DAI MLI (COMING SOON)](), where you will learn more about:

   - Disparate Impact Analysis
   - Sensitivity Analysis